We Know How to Treat Kids.

 Level 1 Trauma Center

-Dell Children’s Medical Center is the only American College of Surgeons Level 1 pediatric trauma center in Central Texas and one of only five in all of Texas.
-It is one of an elite group of children’s hospitals that offer the highest level of care available to children who have been victims of trauma.
+Dell Children’s Medical Center is the only American College of Surgeons Level 1 pediatric trauma center in Central Texas and one of five in Texas.
+Our trauma center offers the highest level of care available to children who have been victims of trauma.

-Dell Children’s Medical Center of Central Texas is proud to announce our official designation by the American Nurses Credentialing Center as a Magnet hospital.
+Dell Children’s Medical Center is proud to announce our official designation by the American Nurses Credentialing Center as a Magnet Hospital.
 Achieving Magnet designation requires satisfying a demanding set of criteria which measure the strength and quality of nursing and an interdisciplinary approach to patient care.
 It also sends a message to our community and the families we serve that we are committed to providing the best care possible.

 Level IV NICU

 Facilities that achieve Level IV NICU status offer respiratory support and advanced imaging services, and ensure families’ immediate access to a wide range of additional pediatric medical subspecialties as needed.
 An on-site ECMO program also enables us to meet Level IV designation.

 Epilepsy Level IV Designation